Jessicavazm/t1a1-workbook/README.md

     - Software Dev Tools: Understanding of version control systems.

 I believe the balance is to have a good mix of both Soft and Hard Skills.
 For software development I believe all skills above are equally important, soft skills such as team-work, problem solving and willing to help will make sure the team works together towards one goal.
-Hard skills will make the work achievable, since the team has the knowledge needed to develop and deliver the application.
+Hard skills will make the work achievable, since the team has the knowledge needed to develop and deliver the application and the ability and knowledge to solve problems as they occur.

 References: https://au.indeed.com/